 The introduction of DBS receivers is widely regarded as the most successful introduction of a consumer electronics product in U.S. history, surpassing the rollout of color televisions, VCRs and compact disc players.
-During the 18 months ended December 31, 1995, approximately 2.2 million U.S. households subscribed to DTH satellite service.
-According to an industry study performed during late 1995, 85% of all consumers are satisfied with DBS picture quality, compared to a consumer satisfaction level of approximately 47% for cable.
+As of October 1, 1996, approximately 3.8 million U.S. households subscribed to digital DTH service.